asheplyakov/ceph-recipes/primary_ssd_secondary_hdds/README.rst

 Suppose there are N OSD nodes with 1 SSD and 1 HDD, and a replicated pool with the number of copies being 3.
-We'd like to store one copy on an SSD (to improve the read performance), and two others -- on HDDs.
-Also all copies should reside on different hosts to avoid service interruption (and/or data loss) if one of the nodes goes down (gets broken).
+We'd like to store one copy on an SSD and two others -- on HDDs.
+The idea is to have reads served by SSDs so clients can get faster reads.
+Also all copies should reside on different hosts to avoid service interruption (data loss) if one of the nodes goes down (gets broken).

 It's easy to implement SSD-only and HDD-only pools: basically one moves SSD and HDD backed OSDs to different roots.
 That is, if the initial hierarchy is::